Lossless Strichartz estimates on rectangular tori over short time intervals: Kernel Estimates

 Note that

 As in the one-dimensional case, define the Fourier multiplier on $\T{d}$

-Then, using a similar argument to the one used to reduce the $d$-dimensional estimate in Proposition 5.1 to its $1$-dimensional analog, Proposition 5.2 implies the following: \begin{corollary} Fix $\kappa > 0$ and suppose $\delta \geq \la^{-1 + \kappa}$.
+Then, using a similar argument to the one used to reduce the $d$-dimensional estimate in Proposition 6.1 to its $1$-dimensional analog, Proposition 6.2 implies the following: \begin{corollary} Let $\kappa > 0$ and suppose $\delta \geq \la^{-1 + \kappa}$.
 If $x,y \in \T{d}$ then

 Thus, when $m = K$ (so that $\dK{m} = \delta$), since $|t-s| \leq 2\delta^{-1}$ we have

 \end{corollary}